Edmund McMillen

-Edmund Charles McMillen (born March 2, 1980) is an American video game designer and artist.
+Edmund Charles John McMillen (born March 2, 1980) is an American video game designer and artist.
 He is known for his Adobe Flash games with unconventional visual styles.
-His works include 2010's side-scroller Super Meat Boy, 2011's roguelike game The Binding of Isaac, and its 2014 remake The Binding of Isaac: Rebirth.
+His works include the 2010 platformer Super Meat Boy, the 2011 roguelite game The Binding of Isaac, its 2014 remake The Binding of Isaac: Rebirth, and the 2026 turn-based roguelite game Mewgenics.

 Early life

 McMillen was born on March 2, 1980, to a family of "born-again Christians" of Mexican descent.
-A lifelong resident of Watsonville, in Santa Cruz, California, he attended Soquel High School.
+A lifelong resident of Watsonville, in Santa Cruz County, California, he attended Soquel High School.
 He is fond of drawing, his favorite subject being monsters.
 McMillen spent most of his childhood with his grandmother, whom he considers to be the greatest source of support in his creative endeavors.
 Later in his life, McMillen received a box from his grandmother that contained all of his drawings as a child.
-Many of these drawings can be seen by unlocking The Box in one of his games, Aether, which is part of The Basement Collection.
-His childhood is represented in many of his own game creations, more specifically The Binding of Isaac: Rebirth.
-In an interview with Indie Game: The Movie he explains that his family was consistently riddled with alcohol and drug addiction.
-He was confronted by this extreme faith, which caused him religious guilt and mental problems causing him to grow a desire to fight back, resulting in his acting out against them.
+Many of these drawings can be seen by unlocking The Box in one of his games—"Aether"—which is part of The Basement Collection.
+His childhood is represented in many of his own game creations, especially The Binding of Isaac: Rebirth.
+In an interview with Indie Game: The Movie he explains that his family was consistently plagued with drug and alcohol addictions.